 \subsection{THz Channel Modeling}

-Existing THz channel modeling approaches can be broadly classified as stochastic, deterministic, and hybrid approaches \cite{THz_model_general}.
-THz stochastic channel models are mainly obtained based on measurements and describe the type of environment rather than a specific location.
+Existing THz channel modeling approaches can be broadly classified into stochastic, deterministic, and hybrid approaches \cite{THz_model_general}.
+THz stochastic channel models are obtained mainly on the basis of measurements and describe the type of environment rather than a specific location.
 While parameterizing such models from measurements requires significant effort, implementing channel modeling from stochastic models is much less complex than implementing deterministic models \cite{THz_VLC_TY}.

-THz deterministic approaches solve (approximate) Maxwell's system of equations in a given environment and can achieve high accuracy \cite{THz_deterministic}, but they require detailed information about the geometric and electromagnetic properties of the environment and have high computational complexity, such as RT method \cite{THz_RT_GuanKe}.
+THz deterministic approaches solve (approximatly) Maxwell's system of equations in a given environment and can achieve high accuracy \cite{THz_deterministic}, but they require detailed information about the geometric and electromagnetic properties of the environment and have high computational complexity, such as the RT method \cite{THz_RT_GuanKe}.
 RT-based THz channel modeling has been extensively utilized in sub-6 GHz and mmWave bands \cite{THz_RT_mmwave}.
-However, channel modeling using the RT approach for the THz band is different from that in the sub-6 GHz and mmWave bands.
+However, channel modeling using the RT approach for the THz band is different from that for the sub-6 GHz and mmWave bands.
 These differences result in new opportunities for RT-based channel modeling in THz bands.
 For the inherent characteristics of RT, RT based on geometric optics can be explained by the high-frequency approximation of Maxwell's equations.
 Consequently, the quasioptical characteristics make the RT results in the THz band more reliable and suitable than those in the sub-6 GHz band.
-Additionally, for THz channel characteristics, the high propagation loss and sparsity characteristics of the THz channel enhance the need for site-specific analysis, which can be well captured by RT simulations.
+Additionally, for THz channel characteristics, the high propagation loss and sparsity characteristics of the THz channel increase the need for site-specific analysis, which can be well captured by RT simulations.